 Earlier today I scanned an iris I’d sketched a couple of years ago.
-I didn’t realized the paper wasn’t perfectly flat until the first scan showed slight variations of light and shadow.
+I didn’t realize the paper wasn’t perfectly flat until the first scan showed slight variations of light and shadow.
 The effect was unexpected and interesting.
 I re-scanned the sketch, using books to flatten the paper.

 I titled the sketch “Abriendo,” which is Spanish for Opening, which seems fitting for spring.
 Soon, the sun will warm the earth and bright green shoots and buds will begin to emerge…